bglnelissen/slideToolkit/guides/Readme.md

 	mv ~/slideToolkit-master ~/slideToolkit
 ```

-Add the slideToolkit directory to your path
+Add the slideToolkit directory to your PATH, we do this in the file `.bash_profile`.
+Adding the slideToolkit folder to your PATH makes it easier to acces the slideToolkit commands.
+(You only have to do this once).

 ```
 printf "\n# Add the slideToolkit directory to the PATH \